|

 Information (or evidence) found in historical or

-passage of time and the potential for copying and compiling errors.
+writer); the passage of time and the potential for copying

 Types of genealogical